johnbillion/extended-cpts/README.md

  * Custom admin screen filters for post meta and taxonomy terms
  * Add post type archives to the nav menu screen
  * Add CPTs to the 'Right Now' section on the dashboard
- * Easily override the 'Enter title here' text and 'Featured Image' title
+ * Easily override the 'Enter title here' and 'Featured Image' text

 ## Extended front-end features ##